MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 - Enumerators

-C++ promotions are "value-preserving."
-That is, the value after the promotion is guaranteed to be the same as the value before the promotion.
+C++ promotions are "value-preserving"; the value after the promotion is guaranteed to be the same as the value before the promotion.
 In value-preserving promotions, objects of shorter integral types (such as bit fields or objects of type **char**) are promoted to type **int** if **int** can represent the full range of the original type.
-If **int** cannot represent the full range of values, then the object is promoted to type **unsigned int**.
-Although this strategy is the same as that used by ANSI C, value-preserving conversions do not preserve the "signedness" of the object.
+If **int** can't represent the full range of values, then the object is promoted to type **unsigned int**.
+Although this strategy is the same as the one used by the C standard, value-preserving conversions don't preserve the "signedness" of the object.

 Value-preserving promotions and promotions that preserve signedness normally produce the same results.
-However, they can produce different results if the promoted object is one of the following:
+However, they can produce different results if the promoted object is one of the following operands:

 - An operand of **/**, `%`, `/=`, `%=`, **<**, **\<=**, **>**, or **>=**